 Which sports cause the biggest knee problems?

 Sports are one of the leading causes of knee problems.
 In fact, many orthopaedists in Australia report that the majority of their patients are either senior citizen with degenerative muscular-skeletal conditions or athletes involved in accidents.
-This is not to say that sports are harmful for your body; on the contrary, they can help you have a longer and healthier life.
+This is not to say that sports are harmful to your body; on the contrary, they can help you have a longer and healthier life.
 Nonetheless, athletes can be involved in accidents or experience problems as a result of prolonged strain on the knee area.
 Orthopaedic knee surgeons Sydney strongly advise athletes and everyone who works out to develop a thorough pre-sports routine involving stretching, to minimize the risk of injury.
 In addition, it is essential to adjust the intensity of the training based on your physical abilities.
 Some sports make athletes more injury-prone than others.
 Here is a list of the most common sports that can lead to knee problems.

 Why does running cause knee problems?